yujimizushima/yujimizushima.github.io/_pages/research.md

 "The Repeal of Noneconomic Damage Caps and Medical Malpractice Insurance Premiums" (with Hao Yu and Christopher Whaley).
 Revise and resubmit - _Health Economics_

+"Inference with Modern Difference-in-Differences Methods" (with David Powell)

 **Research in Progress**

-"How Much Should We Trust New Difference-in-Differences Estimates?" (with David Powell)

 "Recent Minimum Wage Policy and Its Impact on Birth Outcomes" (with Margaret Weden, David Powell, Kate Strully, and Allison Appleton)